SFDC-Assets/PointInPolygon/readme.md

 ![custom setting](images/customsetting.png)

+You will then want to create an instance of the setting in order to store your folder name value.
+The code is designed to query only one of these setting records, so make sure to create only a single instance of the SFMapsLayerFolder__c setting.

 ## Code Setup

 With the data model changes made, our code should ideally be able to work right away once plugged into the org, but there are a few important parts that should be noted.
 Again if you have any difficulty implementing/modifying/understanding this code, please refer back to the <a href="https://developer.salesforce.com/docs/atlas.en-us.maps_developer_guide.meta/maps_developer_guide/maps_apex_pointinpolygon.htm">Salesforce Maps developer documentation</a> for additional details.